 Several clues can help you determine if your job offer could be a scam:

-- Did you apply for a job at BHP through our careers.bhp.com website?
-BHP does not make unsolicited job offers, especially via email.
+- Did you apply for a job at BHP through our corporate website bhp.com/careers or our job site careers.bhp.com website?
+BHP does not make unsolicited job offers, especially via email or social media channels.

 - Are you being asked to pay processing fees, travel fees, immigration fees, or make a payment of any other kind?
 BHP never seeks any funds from job applicants.